Designing for Great Developer Experience

 Building DX Into Your Organisation

-Platform engineering has emerged as the organisational answer to DX at scale.8
+Platform engineering continues to mature as the organisational answer to DX at scale.8

 Instead of asking every developer to configure their own infrastructure, platform teams create internal self-service platforms that standardise the common path.8 Developers focus on business logic.
 The platform handles environments, deployments, and observability.